LFYG/pymem/README.md

 # pytrainer
 A module that contains classes and functions useful for creating trainers in python<br>
 Uses pymem<br>
-# ptrainer Functions and Classes
+# pytrainer Functions and Classes
 ```python
 def set_process(process)
 def release_process()